slurpy-films/probescript/readme.md

 You can use make to build the project, but you can also just compile the src/main.cpp file with your own compiler.
 This project is built on Windows with the g++ compiler.

 ## Basic Syntax
 probescript uses curly brace syntax and optional semicolons.
 It uses var for variable declarations, fn for function declarations, class for class declarations, and probe for probe declarations.
-If and while statments are done in the traditional way like this:
+If and while statments are done in the C-like way like this:
 ```probe
 if (condition) {
     // body